fzicre/removeDeviceRegistrationsForBots/README.md

 Replace <your BOT token here> with your actual BOT token in the drr.js file:

+**BIG WARNING - DO NOT use your USER Token - Otherwise it will remove all of your sessions**

  ``` javascript

 const userToken = "<your user token here>";